Population synthesis of double neutron stars

 \subsubsection{Model H}

-The common envelope phase is treated differently in this case so that a neutron stars accrete more matter.
-It has crucial impact both on binary evolution (changes in orbital separation) and on properties of the pulsar which formed first.
-In this model we assume Bondi-Hoyle accretion \citep{1944MNRAS.104..273B} with a hypercritical accretion rate \citep{2000ApJ...541..918B}.
-The amount of accreted mass is roughly $10$ bigger than in the standard model A. This amount depends mostly on mass ratio in the binary prior to the common envelope $q_0$.
-Final mass is calculated using formula \citep{1998ApJ...506..780B}: where $M_B$ is the mass of the acceptor after the transfer and $M_A$ is the mass of the donor before the transfer.
+Model H treats the common envelope phase differently.
+In this case neutron stars accrete more matter by assuming the Bondi-Hoyle accretion \citep{1944MNRAS.104..273B} with a hypercritical accretion rate \citep{2000ApJ...541..918B}.
+It has a crucial impact both on the binary evolution (changes in orbital separation) and on the properties of the pulsar that formed first.
+The amount of accreted mass is roughly $10$ times more than in the standard model A. This amount depends mostly on the mass ratio in the binary prior to the common envelope $q_0$.
+The final mass is calculated using formula \citep{1998ApJ...506..780B}:

+where $M_B$ is the mass of the acceptor after the transfer and $M_A$ is the mass of the donor before the transfer.